-Whether your project is a proposed wetland mitigation bank or a culvert replacement for your driveway, we will help you to achieve the goals of the project while balancing your economic realities with the permitting requirements of the regulatory agencies.
+Whether your project is a proposed wetland mitigation bank or a culvert replacement for your driveway, we will help you to achieve the goals of the project while balancing your economic realities with the permitting requirements of the regulatory agencies

-When on-site wetland mitigation is the best option, Quest can provide mitigation and restoration design services.
+When on-site wetland mitigation is required as a permit condition from the resource agencies, Quest can provide mitigation and restoration design services.
 Design parameters can be as simple as removing exotic plant species and replanting with a native wetland plant community, to restoring historic hydrologic conditions that allow for greater water storage and wetland-dependent wildlife habitat.
 Off-site mitigation alternatives are often recommended to avoid the costs and pitfalls of permittee-responsible mitigation.
 Quest staff can provide the coordination needed to secure credits from an approved mitigation bank and negotiate details with agency staff and the banker.